jagprog5/keyvalue/README.md

   }
   ```

 The database stores the salted password hashes and sessions associated with each user.
-Since this is a demo, entries that have been inactive for an hour get purposefully dropped.
+Since this is a demo, entries that have been inactive for an hour are deleted.

 # Front End